-CIH supports the introduction of amendment to the Bill that will enable the Secretary of State and Regulator to ensure that housing management staff, and those with regular contact and involvement with residents should display required levels of competency, skills and experience to provide a good service to residents.
+We welcomed the government's review of professionalism in the sector, and look forward to its recommendations.
+CIH supports the intention for the Bill to enable the secretary of state and Regulator to ensure that housing management staff, and those with regular contact and involvement with residents should display required levels of competency, skills and experience to provide a good service to residents.
 We appreciate that housing providers are complex businesses that require very diverse skills across the organisation, but in relation to direct housing management functions, including resident involvement and anti-social behaviour work, there is a case for setting certain expectations of skills, knowledge and behaviour to ensure that staff provide good services and work well with and in response to residents.
+We look forward to working with government, the Regulator and the sector in taking this forward.